-When you get to the end of the heading A1 text and press carriage return, the following paragraph is the Heading 1 separation line style, press carriage return again, and the following line will be in Body text style.
+When at the end of the heading Annex Head 2 style text, press carriage return, the following paragraph is the Heading 1 separation line style, press carriage return again, and the following line will be in Body text style.

 A.1.1.
 EXAMPLE OF ANNEX HEAD 3 STYLE